build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

   /** `rustc` SemVer (Semantic Versioning) version. */
   version: string;

-  /** Target architecture and operating system of the Rust compiler. */
+  /** Target architecture and operating system of the Rust compiler.
+   * Used by [`intellij-rust`] for checking if given toolchain is supported. */
   host: string;
 }
 ```